-To avoid getting your website penalized, take note of these tips and potential threats to your rankings.
+To avoid getting your website penalised, take note of these tips and potential threats to your rankings.

-- Backlinks from websites that are violating Google's guidelines, it should be removed.
-The backlinks with websites that are penalized or banned from Google.
+- Backlinks from websites that are violating Google’s guidelines, it should be removed.
+The backlinks with websites that are penalised or banned from Google.
 Avoid this by verifying a website status first.

 - Avoid content duplication.
 These are usually low quality and unprofessional, so try not to use links from such websites.